 Enter two-year degrees.

-While UK universities usually offer three-year degrees, there are several institutions that offer accelerated versions of them.
+While UK universities usually offer three-year degrees, several institutions offer accelerated versions, turning the typical three-year degree into just two-years.

 Why should you choose a two-year degree?